-The Breville Smart Oven Air Fryer Pro is one of the few toaster ovens that is actually a more versatile and effective tool than most conventional ovens.
-This is thanks to its exceptional temperature accuracy (it was always within 10˚ of the set temperature in our testing, a feat most conventional ovens can't match) and its slew of cooking modes, ranging from slow cook and air fry to dehydrate and convection.
+The Breville Smart Oven Air Fryer Pro is one of the few toaster ovens that is actually a more versatile and more effective tool than most conventional ovens.
+This is thanks to its exceptional temperature accuracy (it was always within 10˚ of the set temperature in our testing, a feat most conventional ovens can't match) and its slew of cooking modes, ranging from slow cook and air fryer to dehydrate and convection.
 If you're looking for a tool that will let you slow cook, dehydrate, and air fry, and that will replace your conventional oven for the vast majority of cooking tasks, this is the machine for you.
 If you don't think you'll be taking advantage of those features, however, the Smart Oven Air isn't a kitchen appliance worth its high price tag.Editor's Note: We updated this oven review on January 28, 2022, with new sections about our chosen ovens.

 Breville Smart Oven Air Fryer Pro Review

 Pros: Excellent temperature accuracy, great all-around cooking performance, bevy of cooking modes, user-friendly

 Cons: Very expensive, may be too large for smaller kitchens